cmosbeux/Damage/AdvReac_Test/README.md

 ## 2. Particle Reinitialization

-> **WARNING**:diffusion related to reinitialization is inherent to the method.
+> [!WARNING]:diffusion related to reinitialization is inherent to the method.
 This is because reinitialization requires to reinterploate the input field to the particles.
 > Diffusion should decrease with mesh size.
 > Diffusion can be decreases when following particles with very long timesteps.
 > The reinitialization should be avoided if possible (no reinitialization every timestep).